TilburgNetworkGroup/remulate/README.md

-# remulate (Version: 1.1.0)
+# remulate

-### About the package
-A package to generate Relational Event History Data
+remulate is a R library to generate dynamic temporal networks based on Relational Event Models.

 ### Programming Languages
 The package contains code written in: